Trimethylaminuria: History

 The first clinical case of TMAU was described in 1970.
 Her mother related that her child, a 6 year old girl, had intermittently had a peculiar "fishy" odour.
-Analysis of her urine showed an elevated level of trimethylamine, and that a chemially pure free base sample of trimethylamine smelled similar to the patient's fishy odor.
+Analysis of her urine showed an elevated level of trimethylamine, and that a chemically pure free base sample of trimethylamine smelled similar to the patient's fishy odor.
 They tested her condition by giving her more trimethylamine, which substantially increased her odour (which it did not in control subjects).